joetower/joetower-jekyll-2015/_posts/blog/2015-10-31-grangler-music-series.md

 ---

 ## Origin, passion, reasoning
 For the last 8 years I've been poring over my favorite albums, artists, songs of the year and compiling a pair of CDRs to gift to family and friends for the holiday season.
 This was a bit of a _passing of the torch_ so-to-speak, in that my uncle Steve used to compile CDRs as his annual gift.
 Steve passed away 8 years ago, so I've been assembling my own compliations; both as a tribute to him and because I really _really_ love music.
 And even more than loving music, I love sharing music and maybe introducing others to their new favorite artist.
-Steve's compilations, hmm, how to put it, were more Adult Contemporary than my interpretation.
+Steve's compilations were more Adult Contemporary than my interpretation.
 Truly, mine tend to be all over the place: eclectic.

 This process also fulfills me, as a designer.
 I get to design for my favorite thing: music.
-For the most part each cover remains rather simple.
+For the most part each cover's design is rather simple.
 For the past few years I've removed color; as I've chosen to use a back-and-white toner-based printer instead of a color ink jet.
 I can be fairly pragmatic, at times, I suppose.
 Also clearly at the forefront has been typography decisions.
 Clear and bold seems to have dominated several years.
 As you can see, themes/templating tended to stick around for more than one year.

 ![Volume 1]({{ site.url }}/img/posts/grangler-music/grangler-music-cover-1.png)